 Recently Airbnb have introduced a tool on the dashboard giving you a breakdown of the categories for your star ratings (previously these were aggregated).
 So you can now see how many stars you got for ‘Cleanliness’ for example.

 My breakdown for each of my listing highlighted my problem – the location.
-I had been marked down on location several times (some reviews only giving my one star) which explains my ratings dropping of gradually.
+I had been marked down on location several times (some reviews only giving me one star) which explains my ratings dropping off gradually.
 Frustratingly location is the only area I can do little about.
 It true the area I live in is not considered the best part of London (to put it mildly).
-But It is located in zone 3 (of a possible 6) and my low price reflects the unattractiveness of the area.
-If I was located in a leaf part of central London then you can bet I would be charging much much more.
+But It is located in zone 3 (of a possible 9, the closer to the centre the lower the number) and my low price reflects the unattractiveness of the area.
+If I was located in a leafy part of central London then you can bet I would be charging much much more.

 Airbnb recommends me to better describe my area in my listing description so to give guests a fair warning of what to expect.
 I’m hesitant to do this as this would surely put guests off.
 I’ve added into my description ‘ethnically diverse part of London.’
 My area Newham is about at ethnically diverse as you can get as it attracts the poorest people of London, mostly new arrivals in the UK from Eastern Europe, and has a large Muslim community from the sub continent.